samwanyua/Weather-App-with-.Net/README.md

   },
   "AllowedHosts": "*",
   "OpenWeatherMap": {
-    "ApiKey": "your_api_key" // Replace with your actual key (never commit this) }
+    "ApiKey": "your_api_key" // Replace with your actual key }
 }
 ```